The Piano Keyboard Keys

 How much fun it is to play 25 or 6 to 4 by Chicago.

+This song is in the key of A minor.
 There is one sharp note played in the bass line.

 This is called an embellishment or jazzing up a song